Horlad/r3dir/README.md

 As you can see, subdomains contain splited Base32-encoded and compressed target which r3dir use to create redirect.

-The limitation of the solution is maximum possible length of a domain, which equals to 253 characters.
-Thanks to compression(around 30-40% for common SSRF payloads), it compensate Base32 encoding.
-Thus r3dir provides 1-to-1 ratio for encoded targets in average.
-It means you can use r3dir with targets up to 230 characters(considering lenght of other parts of domain).

 To create encoded domain, use CLI tool or embed it in BurpSuite as Hackvertor tag(see details below).

+### Length limit
+Maximum domain length is 253 characters.
+Unishox2 compression (around 30-40% for common SSRF payloads) compensates Base32 encoding.
+Thus r3dir provides 1-to-1 ratio for encoded targets in average and you can use r3dir with targets up to 230 characters (considering length of other parts of domain).

 ### HTTPS limitations